Wallem-1089/Zimran/WORKFLOW_CONTEXT.md

 ownership.
 Financial figures come from Billing, prices remain owned by Accounts, stock remains owned by Store, and dispensing remains owned by Pharmacy.

+## Current encounter completion and discharge workflow

+Encounter completion is exposed through a workspace action for authorized users.
+Completion opens a small review form rather than directly closing the encounter.
+The form captures:

+- final/discharge diagnosis;
+- discharge or completion notes;
+- follow-up instructions.

+The data is stored on `visits` for the current simple encounter model:
+`completed_at`, `completed_by`, `discharge_diagnosis`, `discharge_notes`, and
+`follow_up_instructions`.
+This is not a full admission, ward, bed-management, or inpatient-discharge module.

+Cancelled encounters are terminal for normal clinical CRUD.
+Cancellation is a workspace status action for Receptionist, Records Officer, Doctor, and System Administrator.
+Cancellation is not a transfer type and does not represent a department handoff.

+## Current ownership boundaries

+- Accounts owns PRICE through `billable_items`.
+- Store owns STOCK through inventory items, stock transactions, and maintained department balances.
+- Pharmacy owns PRESCRIPTIONS and DISPENSING, and consumes Store stock when dispensing.
+- Billing owns PATIENT CHARGES, INVOICES, PAYMENTS, and receipt views.
+- Reports are read-only summaries over already-posted operational records.

+Financial settlement may continue after clinical encounter completion.
+This is an intentional exception to the normal clinical CRUD lock: clinical records are read-only after completion/cancellation, while Billing may still receive payments against outstanding invoices.

+## Current UI and route cleanup notes

+The active Encounter Workspace is `modules/visits/workspace.php`; the older `workspace/index.php` contains legacy placeholder content and should not be treated as the current workspace.
+Empty legacy `dashboard/`, `includes/`, and `workspace/` helper files remain cleanup candidates.
+User self-service forgot password is not implemented; administrator password reset is the current recovery workflow.